Have you ever wanted to wire-up your own volume control? In this article you’ll learn how to connect your 250K or 500K pots.

 Now let’s consider the wire that you’ll use.
 This might seem like a minor matter, but it really is an important part of volume control wiring.
 For most of the short jumper wires inside the guitar we’ll want to use a good, high-quality wire of between 20 and 26 awg.
 We want the wire to be multi-stranded and twisted or braided, because the multi-strand wire has more surface area that will transmit high frequencies better and the braiding may help with signal phase, and is easier to use.

 A larger wire is not better, so choose one that is small and easy to work with.
 Pick a color scheme and stick with it.
 Most people use black for “Ground” wires and white or red for “Hot” wires but any colors will work as long as you’re consistent, since that’s the key to successful troubleshooting later on.

-Finally, you’ll want to consider the best type of solder to use, which would be a 60/40 rosin-core, with a thin .032 to .062 inch diameter.
+And your final consideration for a volume control wiring plan, is the best type of solder to use, and this would be a 60/40 rosin-core, with a thin .032 to .062 inch diameter.
 There are many suitable brands available, including Miniatronics.

 Getting the “Hot” and the “Ground” from the pickup.